-With an overly increasing market for mobile applications in both of its major platforms- Android and IOS, it is only probable that the developers continue to hunt for a faster, a more comprehensive way of creating these.
-This where open source cross-platform frameworks like React native and Xamarin come to play.
+With an overly increasing market for mobile applications in both of its major platforms- Android and iOS, it is only probable that the developers continue to hunt for a faster, a more comprehensive way of creating these.
+This is where open source cross-platform frameworks like React Native and Xamarin comes to play.
 With both these frameworks topping the charts in their fields it is only necessary to closely examine and compare their features so that the user is better equipped to make a choice.

-If we care to examine the technical aspects of the two, we see the amount of ease of usage that React native provides to its customers- a basic knowledge of the Java Script and you are ready do develop mobile aps.
-Xamarin on the other hand uses the C# language, which is more popular with the native users of Android or IOS.
+If we examine the technical aspects of the two, we see the amount of ease of usage that React native provides to its customers- basic knowledge of the Java Script and you are ready to develop mobile apps.
+Xamarin, on the other hand, uses the C# language, which is more popular with the native users of Android or iOS.

-This also introduces to one of the areas where React Native falls short of customer expectations is that it has no provisions for the native features of Android or IOS, the need to be created from scratch every time you have to include them in your development process, this tedious task compels you to write in both Java and Objective C. Whereas Xamarin offers no such problems.
+This also introduces to one of the areas where React Native falls short of customer expectations is that it has no provisions for the native features of Android or iOS, the need to be created from scratch every time you have to include them in your development process, this tedious task compels you to write in both Java and Objective C. On the other hand, Xamarin offers no such problems.

 As far as the need for emulators is concerned, in Xamarin one has the compulsion to integrate them in order create anything, whereas React native can function without it, but for a better or more complex application your work has to be integrated with these external emulators at the end.

 Another area where React native has not been scoring high is the lack of maturity in its framework, it is easily susceptible to damage and prone to attack via bugs, etc. It has taken a lot of public heat, since often, these bugs are hard to fix, and time taken in doing so might range to days.

 So, while React native might appear to be more lucrative a strong proposition can be made claiming that Xamarin with its impeccable centralized support among other things is a better boat to sail in for the long term.